 - Website: Twitter | Googlescholar | ORCID

 After reading History at the University of Liverpool, Andy gained an MSc and PhD from the Industrial Relations Department of the London School of Economics.
 Andy began his academic career as a lecturer in HRM at the University of Kent in 2001, moving to Leeds for the first time as lecturer in HRM and Industrial Relations in 2003.
-In 2007 he was lured away from Leeds to the glittering plate glass of Warwick University.
-However, when he arrived at Warwick, he realised to his horror that the University was actually in Coventry and that Coventry isn't nearly as nice as Leeds.
-He subsequently moved back to Yorkshire in in 2008 as senior lecturer then reader in HRM at the University of York.
-In 2014 he joined Loughborough University as professor of HRM before coming home to Leeds in September 2016.
+He has has also held the posts of senior lecturer at the universities of Warwick, York and professor of HRM at Loughborough University, re-joining Leeds in September 2016.
 He was Head of the Work and Employment Relations Division from February 2017 to July 2020.
-Andy is on sabbatical in the 2020 – 21 academic year.

-Andys main research interests are in the areas of job quality, well-being at work, HR and people analytics.
-He is interested in the ways in which analytics and the digitisation of people management are changing HRM.
+Andys main research interests are in the areas of HR and people analytics, with a particular focus on the healthcare workforce, and job quality and subjective wellbeing at work.
+He is particularly interested in the ways in which AI analytics and the digitisation of people management are changing HRM and workers’ experiences.
 His research is interdisciplinary in its approach, drawing on ideas and methods from the sociology of work and employment, work psychology and labour economics.